ahmedhammad97/Quran-Diff-Checker/README.md

 - Regular Expressions amendments, where various shapes of the same letter was all replaced to a one normalized shape, as well as removing all *tashkeel* unicodes
 - [PyArabic](https://pypi.org/project/PyArabic/) library, which provides a set of useful apis for stripping the Arabic words from other noise types

 Finally, the comparison was done using [diff-match-patch](https://www.npmjs.com/package/diff-match-patch), which computes all the necessary transformations that should be added/removed/modified to a string in order to match another string.
-Note that a single word might contain be counted as multiple differences due to multiple transformations.
+Note that a single word might be counted as multiple differences due to multiple transformations.